davidajnered/simple-post-preview/readme.txt

 There aren't many ways to set it up, but here is a small tutorial
 Title: You can choose to write a header.
-If you don't, the title of the post will be used as the header instead Select Category: Select one of your categories from which you want to display the latest post Select Post: Select a specific post to create a static push
+If you don't, the title of the post will be used as the header instead Select a post or a category: Select a category from which you want do display the latest post.
+This will update automatically when you create new content.
+If you want a static push for a specific post, select a post instead.
+Use: Choose if you want to use the content or excerpt text in your push.
 Thumbnail: Select this if you want to show the post thumbnail in the push Thumbnail size: The name of the thumbnail size you want to use.
+Updates when you upload an image.
-It's specified in functions.php Length of preview: The number of characters from the post shown in the preview. -1 will hide the content and 0 will show all.
+Length in characters: The number of characters displayed from the content or excerpt. -1 will hide the content and 0 will show all.
 Link: The name of the link that takes you to the full post Link to: You can choose to link to either the post or the category